-After we renovated our three bedroom ranch to a center hall colonial, we shopped small and bought this hutch at a local mom and pop store.
+After we renovated our three-bedroom ranch to a center hall colonial, we shopped small and bought this hutch at a local mom and pop store.

 While it looked pretty, it was a little boring and I was never really happy with it.
-Since I just did a huge clean-out in this room, I spent time refreshing the display shelves using things I already have to make it feel more cozy and inviting.
+Since I just did a huge clean-out in this room, I spent time refreshing the display shelves using things I already have to make it feel cozier and inviting.

-From the wall color, to the hutch finish to the wood tones, the chair rail and light fixture, it breathes life into a space we walk by but don’t often use.
+From the wall color, to the hutch finish to the wood tones, the chair rail, and light fixture, it breathes life into a space we walk by but don’t often use.

 The Dining Room Refresh

 We tend to get set in our ways or leave things as they are in our homes, sometimes for many years.

 When doing a refresh, I suggest shopping your own home first to find different things to use or repurpose.

 My hutch’s display shelves were in dire need of a refresh.
 I mean, it looked OK but it felt a little cold and was ready to make a change.
 I think it looked the same for about twelve years so it really was time to for a cozy refresh.